Order-Preserving Dimension Reduction for Multimodal Semantic Embedding: Order-Preserving Dimension Reduction

 such that the result $dim(Y)$ can be set as a parameter in a dimension-reduction function $f$.
 It follows that the real-world users can simply compose the functions $g$ and $f$, i.e., $f\circ g$, to ensure that the set of $k$-nearest neighbors is an invariant between two spaces $X$ and $Y$.

-The construction of $g$ is as follows.
-We conjecture the form of $g$ based on the following observations. \begin{itemize} \item Firstly, $dim(Y)$ is positively influenced by both the accuracy $A_k$ and the cardinality $m$.
+The construction of $g$ is based on the following observations: \begin{itemize} \item Firstly, $dim(Y)$ is positively influenced by both the accuracy $A_k$ and the cardinality $m$.
 That is, if the user expects to maintain a higher accuracy of the $k$-nearest neighbors in a lower-dimensional space $Y$, then the target dimension $dim(Y)$ should be also set higher.
 In the extreme case, if $Y = X$, then $A_k = 1.0$.
 Similarly, if there are a large quantity of data points, then the intuition is that we may need to keep a large number of dimensions in the target low-dimensional space $Y$.

 \item Secondly, the impact of the accuracy $A_k$ should be higher than that of the cardinality $m$.
 This can be understood with the intuition that $dim(Y)$ is quite sensitive to $A_k$ because $A_k$ is a global metric of the entire space $Y$.
-On the other hand, a small change of the number of data points may or may not significantly change the distribution of the space. \end{itemize} Based on the above discussion, we conjecture that the function $g$ takes the following form
+On the other hand, a small change of the number of data points may or may not significantly change the distribution of the space. \end{itemize} Based on the above discussion, we postulate that the function $g$ takes the following form

 where the exponential factor $2^a$ underscores the significantly higher impact of $a$.
 In other words, the closed-form function is in the form of

 If we simplify the asymptotic notation with constant coefficients, we can also rewrite the function as